Mbk10201/-SBOX-Discord-API-/README.md

  - Http
  - Click on + and write (https://discord.com/api/) & (wss://gateway.discord.gg/) without the ```( )```

+<h1>Now you need to configure it</h1>
+ - Open the UI in the game ->
-First step to use it, open the UI, go to Token page and set up your token or if you want to use the webhook service instead, go to the event page and configure them by your taste.
+ - Go to Token page and set up your token ->
+ - If you want to use the webhook service instead, go to the event page and configure them by your taste.

-There is by default game events hooked such as Client Connect & Client Left.

-Everything is customisable the UI Settings by pressing 'Slot0' key.

-[WARN] This library is still in massive development so if you encounter any problems, you are free to make a issue on github
+[WARN] This library is still in massive development so if you encounter any problems, you are free to make a issue

 ![]([https://myoctocat.com/assets/images/base-octocat.svg](https://cdn.discordapp.com/attachments/1111078058640809984/1111078062734454835/Capture_decran_2023-05-25_013127.png))